sumo47/React_learning/Readme.md

  - to click on any element use - fireEvent

 * notes -
-  - we are not running test on brower , running on jsdom
+  - we are not running test on browser , running on jsdom